AiJared/Python-RoadMap/OOP/OOP_Readme.md

 Defining the classes, together with their instance variables and methods, are the key to the design on an object-oriented program.

 One of the tools for developing an initial high-level design for a project is the use of **CRC cards**.
+Class-Responsibility-Collaborator (CRC) cards are simple index cards that subdivide the work required of a program.
+The main idea behind this is to have each card represent a component, which will ultimately become a class in the program.